 Although it is unfortunately common, you shouldn’t use your children as weapons to hurt the other parent.
 You should never discuss adult issues, especially the divorce, with your children.
 It’s bad for your child and makes you look vindictive.

-Don’t just let things happen to you.
-Contact an experienced lawyer who can help you during a divorce and make arguments on your behalf.
-Stand up for yourself!
+Don’t just sit back and let things happen to you.
+Take control by contacting an experienced lawyer who can guide you through the divorce process and advocate for your rights.
+Stand up for yourself and ensure your voice is heard!

 No matter what your spouse says to you, don’t engage in violence.
 Never put your hands on your ex-spouse.
 This can get you arrested and also sink your chances of a fair divorce.
 Even if you’re on the receiving end of harassment during divorce proceedings, don’t respond in kind.